Rudolf Nyandoro: Episcopate

 On 28 January 2017, Nyandoro was appointed Bishop of Gokwe by Pope Francis.
-He was appointed to succeed Bishop Angel Floro Martínez, who resigned on the same day.
+He was appointed to succeed Bishop Ángel Floro Martínez, who resigned on the same day.
 His episcopal ordination was held on 29 April 2017, on the ground of St. Paul's Primary School in Gokwe.
 Bishop Michael Dixon Bhasera, President of the Zimbabwe Catholic Bishops' Conference and Bishop of Masvingo, was the principal consecrator.
 Archbishop Marek Zalewski, Apostolic Nuncio to Zimbabwe, and Angel Floro Martínez, Bishop Emeritus of Gokwe, served as co-consecrators.
 In addition to bishops and clergy, the ordination ceremony was attended by thousands of laity.
 Congratulatory remarks were delivered by Archbishop Zalewski and Robert Ndlovu, Archbishop of Harare.

 Episcopal lineage

 The following is Nyandoro's episcopal lineage: